310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 I have also been helping him out with a few trivial tasks!
 I owe a debt of gratitude to Isara-dono, so I would go through fire and water for him! ♪

-Wawa— Please don’t pat me on the head while saying, “good boy, good boy~♪”…
+Wawa— Please don’t pat me on the head while saying, “good boy, good boy. ♪”…

 You’ll mess up my hair~ You tend to see me as a toddler, Anzu-dono…

 Anyway, hmm… since Ryuseitai has not applied to participate in the Repayment Festival—

-You’ve come to me to see if we intend to participate.
+You’ve come to us to see if we intend to participate.
 {% endbubble %}

 {% bubble Shinobu curious %}